 There are many reasons why a customer may cease to purchase your products.
-In this blog, we will explore three common reasons why businesses lose customers, and then discuss how businesses can avoid losing customers without having to spend large amounts of time looking through individual accounts.
+In this blog, we will explore three common reasons why businesses lose customers to competitors, and then discuss how businesses can avoid losing customers without having to spend large amounts of time looking through individual accounts.

-Your customers may not be aware of your full product range
+Make customers aware of your full product range

 A common reason for customers to stop buying from a distributor or manufacturer, is because they are not aware of the full product range on offer.
 This may cause them to start purchasing a few items from a competitor.
-Once this occurs, the competitor is given the chance to offer discounts on bundled items.
+Once this occurs, the competitor is given the chance to offer discounts on bundled items and begin a new relationship.
 As a result, they may win the business of your customer.

 Another reason customers may choose to leave one supplier in favour of another, is that the products on offer simply no longer meet market demand.
-A typical example includes the increasing demand for eco-friendly products, and decreasing demand for products deemed to be environmentally damaging.
+A typical example includes the increasing demand for eco-friendly products especially among the millennial buyers, and decreasing demand for products deemed to be environmentally damaging and ethically unappealing.

 Businesses that bring in new customers but forget to look after existing customers lose out on important revenue.
 Identifying cross-sell opportunities within an existing customer can boost your revenue as well as leave the customer feeling like they got a good deal.
 However, not identifying these opportunities leaves you vulnerable to your competitors’ sales tactics, and may cause you to lose customers.